assafelovic/gpt-researcher/multi_agents/README.md

-# Langgraph x GPT Researcher
+# LangGraph x GPT Researcher
 LangGraph is a library for building stateful, multi-actor applications with LLMs.
 This example uses Langgraph to automate the process of an in depth research on any given topic.